hellomoka/todoapp-js/README.md

 What things you need to install the software and how to install them?

-To get this project up and running you must have access to a computer with admin permission to install new files, a code editor (Visual Code, Sublime, etc), Node.JS, NPM and Git installed.
+To get this project up and running you must have access to a computer that you're able to install new files.
+You'll need a code editor (Visual Code, Sublime, etc), Node.JS, NPM, Git and Heroku CLI installed.

 You'll also need a free [MongoDB Atlas](https://www.mongodb.com) account.
 Make sure to replace the connectionString on [browser.js:31:101](browser.js) file with your own database user and password info (mongodb+srv://<user>:<password>@cluster0-dckyu.mongodb.net/test?retryWrites=true&w=majority).